-A built-in Gyroscope monitors the bike balance, and is a feature of the integrated anti-theft device, alerting the rider (via the app) if the bike is moved.
+A built-in Gyroscope monitors the bike balance and is a feature of the integrated anti-theft device, alerting the rider (via the app) if the bike is moved.

 Biometrics are quite a recent addition to e-bike security and the Urtopia uses a GPS anti-theft, and keyless unlock: You can unlock your Urtopia e-bike using your fingerprint, or Urtopia APP on your phone.
-While locked, Urtopia e-bike turns on a guarding mode to guard against theft, as well as GPS tracking so you always know where your bike is.
+While locked, the Urtopia e-bike turns on a guarding mode to guard against theft, as well as GPS tracking so you always know where your bike is.

 Electric assist components